LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 ---
 #### Bytes 3 and Bytes 4 are octal clock
 ---
-This was pretty nice reverse engineering task to figure out how the clock is working.
+Nice reverse engineering task was to figure out how the clock is working.
-This is completely useful as it reads just the time reported by Paradox panel (24h).
+This is completely useless as it reads just the time reported by Paradox panel (24h format).
+It is useless because after integration the clock is managed anyway by Rasperry PI.
-To solve this clock challenge I built the clock generator in different project.
+Still, to solve this mathemathical clock challenge I built first the clock generator.
-During that I realized that the clock is based on octal numeric system.
-Huhh, do you know what it is?
+During this work I realized that the clock is based on octal numeric system.
+Huhh, crazy thing.
+Do you know what is Octal numeric system?
 The numbers are going up only to 7 and after that comes 10.
 >Octal 0,1,2,3,4,5,6,7,10,11,12,13,14,15,16,17 ...

-The final solution is genius and has just two lines of code with little mathematics. </br>
-Some examples:
+Some time examples:
 * time 23:59 is in Octal 273 260 and in Hex 0xBB 0xB0.
-* time 8:00 is in Octal 100.
+* time 8:00 is in Octal 100 and in Hex 0x08.
-* time 20:00 is in Otal 240 and in Hex 0xA0
+* time 20:00 is in Otal 240 and in Hex 0xA0.

+The final solution is a genius as it has just two lines of code (hours and minutes) with little mathematics. </br>

 ```c#
 int msb = inData[2];